-As of February 2019, Law enforcement officers now can efficiently transition from a cite-and-release process in eCitation to the arrest process through an electronic interface between eCitation and NCAWARE, the North Carolina Warrant Repository system.
+In February 2019, eCitation was enhanced to efficiently transition from a cite-and-release process in eCitation to the arrest process through an electronic interface between eCitation and NCAWARE, the North Carolina Warrant Repository system.
 This enhancement prevents officers from duplicate data entry between eCitation and NCAWARE.